 Boris Kajmak is a Croatian interdisciplinary artist and designer who assimilates artistic thought into the architectural perception.
 Like with Kuća Kamena his creative process starts with the end product: consumption of the space.
 When renovating, non tangible elements like sounds, smells and light define the structure.

 His conceptual approach has generated sculptures, design, and architectural pieces that have been exhibited internationally since 1999.
 After graduating in printmaking at the Academy of Fine Arts, University of Mostar (BIH) in 2004, he obtained additional MA at Central Saint Martins College of Art and Design in 2005, London (UK).
-Boris Kajmak currently lives and works in Berlin, Germany.
+Boris Kajmak currently lives and works in Rome, Italy.

 Details of the property